Menu Close

 Opioid Detox Program At Evoke Wellness at Cohasset

-Every client in our Massachusetts opiate addiction treatment program is provided safe and effective opioid withdrawal medications to reverse and minimize detox symptoms.
+Every client in our Massachusetts opiate rehab program is provided safe and effective opioid withdrawal medications to reverse and minimize detox symptoms.
 Our detox center is overseen by medical experts who specialize in addiction medicine and detoxification.
 We provide a comfortable detox environment where clients are allowed to rest and sleep until they are feeling physically well.
 Our opiate rehab center relies on buprenorphine as the primary medication to help a person get through the opioid withdrawals.

-We approve other medications that help them sleep, control nausea and vomiting, as well as medications to help them feel less anxious or depressed.
+We approve other medications that help them sleep, and control nausea and vomiting, as well as medications to help them feel less anxious or depressed.
 Our center makes sure each person is assessed regularly by medical doctors, addiction counselors, and mental health specialists.
 Although the first step in getting free from an addiction to opioids is detox, the next is to help the person overcome their addiction with rehab treatment.

 Our opiate addiction treatment program encourages recovery and as well as abstinence from opioid drug use.
 Our opioid detox unit is directly connected to our opioid addiction treatment programs.
 People who struggle with opioid use disorder require a specialized opioid addiction treatment program to help them remain clean long term.